-If you need to request a letter to apply for a work permit (international students only) or a graduation status letter to prove you have a credential for employment purposes, etc., then you must complete a Document Request Form and submit it to the Registrar's Office.
+If you need to request a letter to apply for a work permit (international students only) or a graduation status letter to prove you have a credential for employment purposes, etc., you can find the appropriate form in Online Services.
 Please note that students who require an official letter stating their graduation status must first submit an Application for Graduation via Online Services for Students.